adzierzanowski/volcano/README.md

 To implement (and to check if it's possible):

-* key mappings
+* key mappings (this is certainly possible)
 * macros
-* switching between color schemes
 * defining custom schemes
+* update settings on PnP

 # Usage